abduallheid/Customer-Churn-Prediction-for-a-Telecom-Company-/README.md

     - Encoding categorical variables: The categorical variables are encoded using one-hot encoding or label encoding, depending on whether they are nominal or ordinal.
     - Scaling numerical variables: The numerical variables are scaled using standardization to have zero mean and unit variance.
     - Splitting the data: The data is split into training (80%) and testing (20%) sets, with stratification to preserve the class balance.
+## Dashboard-and-report-Power-Bi:
+Below are a potential KPIs created for a telecom dashboard:
+- Churn Rate:  The percentage of customers who have churned.
+- Average Call Duration: The average duration of calls across all customers.
+- Customer Service Calls per Customer: The average number of customer service calls per customer.
+- International Call Percentage: The percentage of total calls that are international.
+- Revenue from International Calls: The total revenue generated from international calls.
+- Average Revenue per User (ARPU):The average revenue generated per user.
+- Voice Mail Subscription Rate:The percentage of customers who have subscribed to the voice mail plan.

+In a telecom churn analysis, we can create different dashboards to gain insights into various aspects of customer churn.
+In our case, we will create an Overview Dashboard and a Financial Impact Dashboard based on our data.
+- 1-Overview Dashboard:
+    - Provides a high-level summary of key metrics and KPIs related to churn.
+    - Includes total customer base, churn rate, revenue, and customer service metrics.
+    - Visualizations such as pie charts, cards, and gauges may be used for a quick overview.
+- 2-Financial Impact Dashboard:
+    - Examines the financial impact of churn on revenue and profitability.
+    - Compares the revenue loss due to churn against other revenue streams.
+    - Visualizations may include waterfall charts, line charts, and tables.
+After analyzing the data and discovering patterns, I will ask some important questions related to the data:
+- Question1: What is the overall churn rate, and how does it vary across different states?
+- Question2: How does the presence of international plans impact customer churn?
+- Question3: What is the relationship between the number of customer service calls and churn?
+- Question4: How do total charges correlate with customer churn?
+- Question: Are there specific patterns in call duration (day, evening, night) for customers who churn?

 ## Model building:
 Several machine learning models are built using different algorithms, such as logistic regression, decision tree, random forest, support vector machine, and gradient boosting.
 The models are trained on the training set and evaluated on the testing set using various metrics, such as accuracy, precision, recall, f1-score, and roc_auc_score.
 The best model is selected based on the highest roc_auc_score, which is a measure of how well the model can distinguish between the positive (churned) and negative (not churned) classes.
 ## Model evaluation: